Amber Wang, Undergraduate Volunteer

 She is interested in the language aspects of Autism Spectrum Disorder and the connection between Autism Spectrum Disorder and Fragile X syndrome.
 In the lab, she is interested in exploring the aspects of high-functioning autism and its effects on language.

-Mia Martinez, Undergraduate Volunteer
+Natalia Boron, Undergraduate Volunteer

-Natalie Xie, Undergraduate Volunteer
+Nicole Nedyalkova, Undergraduate Volunteer

 Nisma Malik, Undergraduate Volunteer

-Nisma is a third year undergraduate student at Northwestern University pursuing a double major in Psychology and Biological Sciences with a concentration in Human, Health, and Disease.
+Nisma is a fourth year undergraduate student at Northwestern University pursuing a double major in Psychology and Biological Sciences with a concentration in Human, Health, and Disease.
 She hopes to attend medical school and is interested in working with children who have neurodevelopmental conditions, focusing on developmental-behavioral pediatrics or psychopathology.

 In the NDL, she hopes to explore how cultural differences shape interventions for children with autism spectrum disorder, as well as the role that theory of mind plays in social and cognitive development in ASD individuals.